devzendo/transputer-macro-assembler/README.md

 to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
-  * Bugfix: Offsets are generated relative to the start of the instruction, so a sequence of DDs:
-    DD OFFSET X, OFFSET X, OFFSET X should yield three distinct values.
-Currently it yields three copies of the offset of the first DD from X.
   * Correct offset generation for j, cj, call direct instructions - so you don't have to specify OFFSET to a symbolic argument, it's implied.